Buddhalow/yoghurt/README.md

 # Yoghurt

 An non-HTML based UI Framework that emulates Windows 95 User interface.
-For no practical purpose, just for experimentation
+For no practical purpose, just for experimentation.

 ## Long description

 This is just for fun and interesting I am trying to create an UI framework from ground based on ES6 classes that are rendered as components in the canvas

+Please note it does not make use of DOM or HTML, and is just a lab.

+It is not intended to be compatible with Win32 API or something.

 ## Getting Started